MuhammadBilalAkbar/abstraction_oops_in_dart/README.md

   interface.
 - In order to explicitly declare an interface, you must create an abstract class with fields and methods inside of it.
-- To create an interface in Dart, `implements` keyword is used.
+- To create an interface in Dart, `implements` keyword is used and class itself implements the abstract class.
   <br/><br/>

 ```dart